ktomanelli/Technicode.io/src/posts/2020-11-01-solving-interview-questions-palindromes/index.md

 }
 ```

-This is a very barebones question, we're just reversing the string we are given, comparing it with the initial string and returning true or false, simple right?
+This is a very bare-bones question, we're just reversing the string we are given, comparing it with the initial string and returning true or false, simple right?

 Let's try it out.